 Dimensions: 12 inches x 10 feet | Material: Not listed | Color: Multiple patterns and colors | Adhesive Type: Non-adhesive

 Made with recycled materials

 Smaller than you'd expect

 For cabinets, shelves, or spaces prone to moisture, you can protect your surface with the Drymate Premium Under The Sink Mat.
 The super heavy-duty liner is made from a patented material that absorbs moisture and wicks it away from the surface below.
-In doing so, it prevents any liquids from soaking through, and ruining the shelves or floor below.
-These mats come in three different sizes, as well as several patterns that'll help you add style and function to your space.
+In doing so, it prevents any liquids from soaking through and ruining the shelves or floor.
+These mats come in two different sizes, as well as several patterns that'll help you add style and function to your space.

 You can cut them to fit your cabinet and the edges won’t fray.
 Not to mention, you can machine or hand-wash the mats to keep the material clean and looking brand new.
 An added bonus is the product is made with recycled materials, which justifies the higher price tag for some.
 It can also give you a sense of relief when installed next to a water-loving appliance, whether it be a dishwasher, washing machine, or refrigerator with an ice and water dispenser.

 Dimensions: 24 inches x 4.92 feet | Material: Polyester | Color: Charcoal, with four more colors/patterns | Adhesive Type: Non-adhesive

 YouCopia Spice Liner